shindaseishin/8bit/README.md

 * **Help**

-    Just displays the keyboard commands to interact with the simulator.
+    Just displays the keyboard commands to interact with the emulator.

 ## Assembler